Textualize/textual/docs/blog/posts/rich-inspect.md

 --8<-- "docs/blog/images/inspect2.svg"
 </div>

-The documentation is summarized by default to avoid generated verbose reports.
+The documentation is summarized by default to avoid generating verbose reports.
 If you want to see the full unabbreviated help you can add `help=True`:

 ```python